Rafael-Lopez/SSO-Spring-Boot-Keycloak/README.md

 ## Description

-There are two applications:
+There are two Spring Boot applications that emulate different apps running under the same organization:

 | Application  | Port |
 | --- | --- |
 | student-app  | 8081  |
 | professor-app  | 8082  |

-that emulates different apps running under the same organization.
 These are meant to use SSO via Keycloack, which runs on port 8089.